Ryan Gunderson (American football)

-Ryan Gunderson (born September 22, 1984) is an American football coach who is currently the quarterbacks coach at the University of California, Los Angeles.
-He was previously the quarterbacks coach and passing game coordinator at San Jose State University.
+Ryan Gunderson (born September 22, 1984) is an American football coach who is currently the offensive coordinator and the quarterbacks coach at Oregon State University.
+He previously served as the quarterbacks coach at University of California, Los Angeles (UCLA) and quarterbacks coach and passing game coordinator at San Jose State University.

 Playing career

 Gunderson played quarterback at Oregon State from 2003 to 2007, spending most of his career as a backup quarterback.
 The only start of his career was the annual Civil War matchup against Oregon in 2005, where he threw four interceptions and lost a fumble in a 56–14 loss.
 He was named a team captain his senior year at OSU in 2007.

 Coaching career

 Oregon State

 After graduating with a degree in construction engineering management in 2007, Gunderson chose to pursue a career in football rather than a job in engineering and joined the coaching staff at Oregon State as a graduate assistant.
-He lived with Oregon State offensive coordinator Danny Langsdorf and his wife during his time as a graduate assistant, with the Langsdorfs calling him "their first child".
+He lived with Oregon State offensive coordinator Danny Langsdorf and Mike Riley’s student assistant during his time as a graduate assistant, with the Langsdorfs calling him "their first child".
 He was named the assistant director of player personnel in 2010, a tailor-made position for Gunderson that was created by head coach Mike Riley.